patricklafrance/wmfnext-shell/README.md

 };
 ```

-By setting the `hoist` property to `true` for the _"Remote1/Page 2"_ route, we tell the shell to add this page at the root of the router rather than under the root layout of the host application.
+By setting the `hoist` property to `true` for the _"Remote1/Page 2"_ route, we are telling the shell to add this page at the root of the router rather than under the root layout of the host application.

 Since the page is not rendered within the boundaries of the host application root layout, we can now set a custom layout to the _"Remote1/Page 2"_ page by nesting the route under a new layout.
 For this example, we'll use the `FullLayout` component.

 The _"Remote1/Page 4"_ page is also hoisted.
-An hoisted page doesn't have to be assigned a custom layout, it can be rendered on it's own!
+An hoisted page doesn't have to be assigned a custom layout, it can be rendered on its own.

-👉 To test the changes, start all the applications and navigate to _"remote1/page-2"_ and _"remote1/page-4"_ pages.
-For both pages, the root layout will still be rendered.
+👉 To test the changes, start the applications and navigate to _"remote1/page-2"_ and _"remote1/page-4"_ pages.
+The root layout should not be rendered for both pages, as they are hoisted and rendered outside of the boundaries of the host application's root layout.
 What's going on?

 By default, the shell doesn't support page hoisting.
-To support page hoisting, the host application must use the `useHoistedRoutes()` hook.
+To support page hoisting, the host application must use the `useHoistedRoutes(routes, options)` hook.

-👉 Update the host application to support page hoisting by adding the `useHoistedRoutes(routes, options)` hook.
+👉 Update the host application to support page hoisting by adding the `useHoistedRoutes(routes, options)` hook:

 ```tsx
 // host - App.tsx